Taylor Family Genes

 - Taylor is a common surname.
 It was the 13th most common name in the 2000 US census (0.31% of the population, ~720,000 people) and 5th most common in England (about 350,000 people).
 About 1,500,000 people worldwide bear the Taylor name.

 - The most common Taylor haplogroup is R1b (specifically, R1b1a2 or R-M269) and its sub-clades, with ~70% of project members.
 Next is haplogroup I and its sub-clades at ~15%; then E at 6%; J at 2.5%; then R1a & G at ~2% each.
-We also have small numbers of the project members in haplogroups A & Q.
+We also have small numbers of project members in haplogroups A & Q.

-- We've now tested a total of almost 500 members, ~90% of them have Y-DNA tests.
-We expect further testing will help fill in the blanks and unanswered questions, but will not change the overall picture.
+- We've now tested a total of more than 900 members, ~90% of them have yDNA tests.
+We expect further testing will help fill in the blanks and unanswered questions, but will not greatly change the overall picture.

 - These statistical findings are not surprising.
-They are consistent with a surname of multi-point, English occupational origin.
+They are consistent with a 14th century surname of multi-point, English occupational origin.
 Taylor genetics roughly mirror those of the British Isles.

-- We are beginning to identify relationships of Taylor genetic families predating adoption of the surname.
-Findings will be published on our separate Freepages website.
+- We may be on the verge of identifying Taylor genetic families' relationships predating the surname's adoption.
+Findings will be published on our separate website, www.TaylorFamilyGenes.info.

 SURVEY OF TAYLOR DNA: